LKrs13/LKrs13/README.md

 ### Fun Facts
 - I have been playing soccer for 15+ years and I am a fanboy of Zidane
-- I enjoy editing video content for fun (thanks to After Effect)
+- I enjoy editing video content for fun with After Effect
 - I spent way too much time watching anime

 ### Connect with me